digiti/styleguides/css.md

 Depending on the project, [SASS](http://sass-lang.com/) with **SCSS syntax** can be used.
 The same style conventions listed here should be used for SASS as well.

 ## Pixels vs. Ems
 Use px for font-size, because it offers absolute control over text.
 Additionally, unit-less line-height is preferred because it does not inherit a percentage value of its parent element, but instead is based on a multiplier of the font-size.

+## Nesting
+As a rule of thumb, don't nest further than 3 levels deep.
+If you find yourself going further, think about reorganizing your rules (either the specificity needed, or the layout of the nesting).